GU10 or Integrated LED Downlights?

 Another advantage of choosing a leading brand like these is that the design rarely changes, they have perfected their products like Volkswagen have done with their Polo or Golf models of cars.

 In comparison to GU10 downlights you are often mixing together two random brands of products that were designed exclusively for use with each other.
-Over the years we have also found that we get a higher failure rate when GU10 LEDs are used in traditional fire can style downlights.
+Over the years we've discovered that we get a higher failure rate when GU10 LEDs are used in traditional fire can style downlights.
 This is because the fire can restricts airflow to the LED and allows heat to build up, this is less of an issue if they are not left on for longer periods as the heat doesn’t have time to generate.

-Not all GU10 fire rated downlights have this weakness, the Ansell iCage is open rated and fire rated.
-This unique combination allows the GU10 Led to ventilate and we’ve also concluded that when the iCage is fitted with a Philips GU10 LED it is even more reliable than an integrated downlight.
+Not all GU10 fire rated downlights have this weakness, the Ansell iCage and Integral EvoFire are open rated and fire rated.
+This dynamic combination allows the GU10 LED to ventilate and we’ve also concluded that when the iCage is fitted with a Philips GU10 LED, it is even more reliable than some integrated downlights, only time will tell to discover which downlight wins the test of time.
+The Aurora EFD Pro is another type of fire can style GU10 downlight, but this has ventilation holes in the side to provide adequate cooling.

 Often the demands of the individual lighting project can help to determine which downlight to go for.
 If you've got a low ceiling void space and you need a fire rating then you can rule out most GU10 downlights as they are at least 100mm in depth.
 Integrated ones are much more compact in size and can be as shallow as 40mm while maintaining a superior lighting effect of over 400 lumens.

-By using our new compare products feature you can quickly compare up to 3 downlights, just click on the compare products box from the product or the category.
-Here is an example of the Ansell Icage versus the EcoLED ZEP1:
+By using our new compare products feature you can quickly compare up to 3 downlights, just click on the 'add to compare' button when you're on any products or category.
+Here is a comparison example of the Aurora EFD Pro versus the JCC V50:

-The integrated downlight is better, although it really does depend on which types of downlight brands and models you are comparing.
-Your next question might be which downlight?
+The integrated downlight is technologically better, although it really does depend on which types of downlight brands and models you're comparing.
+The next question on your quest to find the perfect recessed downlight might be which downlight?